jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom.md

 linuxwacom is a combined kernel + X driver package for X servers up to including 1.6.
 Note that the kernel patches provided here are backports, including new device support for kernels.
 If you run a reasonably modern desktop distribution, you do not need the linuxwacom tarballs.
+A separate package for distributions with X servers 1.7 and backports for older kernels is available with [input-wacom](input-wacom "wikilink").

 All linuxwacom-related pages are compiled in the [Category%3ALinuxwacom](/wiki/Category%3ALinuxwacom "wikilink").